 Wat Phra Kaeo, the most sacred temple in Thailand, is a home to the statue Emerald Buddha, which is now a synonym of the temple, as it is globally known as Temple of Emerald Buddha.

 The most famous landmark in Bangkok and presumably in entire Thailand, The Grand Palace is mesmerizing architectural complex in the heart of Bangkok.

 Bangkok, Thailand's capital, is famous for dynamic street life and exciting night entertainment.
 In contrast to lively night life and entertainment opportunities, there are many shrines and temples throughout the city that offer tranquil environment for visitors to marvel at...

-Thailand is a Southeast Asian country with diverse geography, rich culture and history.
+Visit Thailand, a Southeast Asian country with diverse geography, rich culture, and history.
 It is in the top ten world tourist destination for decades and for a good reason.
-Tourists from around world are coming to Thailand to enjoy great...
+Tourists from around the world are coming to Thailand to enjoy...

 Top hotels in Bangkok

 Bangkok has hundreds of hotels of various star ratings, together with other lodging solutions, such as guest houses, hostels, and Airbnb.
 Here are some top hotel recommendations from our website.
 For a general hotel search, check the form at the bottom of this page or our hotel booking page.

 Offering luxury housing with contemporary facilities and free Wi-Fi in government fields, W Bangkok Hotel is a 3-minute walk from Chong Nonsi BTS Skytrain Station.
 It features an indoor swimming...

 Kempinski Residences Bangkok brings the world-renowned luxury of the Kempinski brand to Bangkok, in its prime shopping and entertainment district.
 Located within the grand complex of the five-star Siam Kempinski...